w3c/ColorWeb-CG/hdr_html_canvas_element.md

 converted to the *screen's native linear color space*, all of its color components are within the `[0, 1]` interval.
-When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'default'`, all colors that are within the *screen's default range* must not be gamut-mapped;
-other colors may be clipped or subject to screen-specific behavior.
+When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'default'`, all colors that are within the *screen's default range* must not be tone- or gamut-mapped; other colors may be clipped or subject to screen-specific behavior.

 * A color is said to be within a screen's *extended range* if, when that color is converted to the *screen's native linear color space*, all of its color components are within the `[0, highDynamicRangeHeadroom]` interval.
-When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'extended'`, all colors that are within the *screen's extended range* must not be gamut-mapped; other colors may be clipped or subject to screen-specific behavior.
+When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'extended'`, all colors that are within the *screen's extended range* must not be tone- or gamut-mapped; other colors may be clipped or subject to screen-specific behavior.

 ## Annex A: Color space conversions